chameleon-ai/webm-for-4chan/README.md

 - Dynamic resolution calculation will snap to a standard resolution size as defined in the resolution table.
 You can skip this with `--bypass_resolution_table`
 - The resolution calculation method can be altered with `--resize_mode`.
 All options produce similar results, but `--resize_mode cubic` usually results in lower resolutions than the default of `logarithmic`.
 Instead of a bit-rate based calculation, a time-based lookup table can also be used with `--resize_mode table`.
 Note that this doesn't alter how ffmpeg resizes the video, it only affects what target resolution is chosen.
 - If you want to see the calculations and ffmpeg commands without rendering the clip, use `--dry_run`
-- The script is designed to get as close to the size limit as possible, but sometimes overshoots.
-If this happens, a warning is printed.
-Video bit-rate can be adjusted with `-b`/`--bitrate_compensation`.
-Usually a compensation of just 2 or 3 is sufficient.
-If the file is undershooting by a large amount, you can also use a negative number to make the file bigger.
 - You will get an error if you try to render a clip longer than the max duration of the target board.
 This can be disabled with `--no_duration_check`, but will result in a file not uploadable to 4chan.
 The max duration bypass hack for 4chan is not supported as it results in a corrupted file.
 - The vp9 encoder's deadline argument is set to `good` by default.
 Better quality, but much slower, encoding can be achieved with `--deadline best`
 - Use `--fast` to significantly speed up encoding at the expense of quality and rate control accuracy.